M-A-Felegari/M-A-Felegari/README.md

 # 💫 About Me:
-🌱 I’m currently learning ASP.Net MVC<br>❤ I Love C #, but I'm not biased
+🌱 I’m currently learning ASP.Net MVC<br>❤ I Love C #, but I'm not biased about it

 ## 🌐 Socials: